Native Plants for Small Spaces

 Plant with other sun-loving natives like California poppy, clarkia, and yarrow.
 The more native plants, the better for our wildlife!
 See Portland Plant List for other recommendations.

 Whether you are completely new to native plants or have already started in your garden, we are here to help!
-Ask questions, get advice, and hear what native plants we recommend for your space with a free one-hour online consultation.
+Ask questions, get advice, and hear what native plants we recommend for your space.
 We welcome small urban spaces, from balconies and porches for container gardens, or townhouse green strips in need of native plants.

 Seattle WA based and can support gardens along the West Coast.